-Veternation is applying for Supportive Housing Program financing to develop a transitional housing project for male Veterans experiencing homelessness in Lee County.
+Veternation is applying for Supportive Housing Program financing through the NC Housing Finance Agency to develop a transitional housing project for male Veterans experiencing homelessness in Lee County.

 - The program will provide 30 transitional beds and up to 12 emergency beds and will serve any male Veteran, regardless of their discharge status. - Veterans will be provided wrap-around supportive services including employment and educational opportunities, individual and group therapy, as well as community member support. - A building has already been identified in Sanford, NC and will be renovated to meet the program's needs.